Learning Algorithms for Verification of Markov Decision Processes: Preliminaries

 \section{Preliminaries}

 As usual, $\Naturals$ and $\Reals$ refers to the (positive) natural numbers and real numbers, respectively.
 Given two real numbers $a, b \in \Reals$ with $a \leq b$, $[a, b] \subseteq \Reals$ denotes the set of all real numbers between $a$ and $b$ inclusively.
 For a set $S$, $\setcomplement{S}$ denotes its complement, while $S^\star$ and $S^\omega$ refers to the set of finite and infinite sequences comprising elements of $S$, respectively.
 We often explicitly name sub-claims in the form of \plabel{proof:pseudo}, and reference them by \ref{proof:pseudo}.
 In the digital version, the references are clickable.
-We write \formatfootnote{1}, i.e.\ a number surrounded by two tightly packed braces, for footnotes, to clearly differentiate from exponentiation, equation references, citations, etc.

 We assume familiarity with basic notions of probability theory, e.g., \emph{probability spaces} and \emph{probability measures}.
 A \emph{probability distribution} over a countable set $X$ is a mapping $\distribution : X \to [0,1]$, such that $\sum_{x \in X} \distribution(x) = 1$.
 Its \emph{support} is denoted by $\support(\distribution) = \{x \in X \mid \distribution(x) > 0\}$. $\Distributions(X)$ denotes the set of all probability distributions on $X$.
 Some event happens \emph{almost surely} (a.s.) if it happens with probability $1$.
 For readability, we omit detailed treatment of probability measures on uncountable sets and instead direct the reader to appropriate literature, e.g.\ \cite{billingsley2008probability}.